GODCarNageOP/Social-Media/README.md

-create a file inside config config.env insided config.env add this
+create a file inside config.env isided in server config folder cond  config.env insided config.env add this
 Change these all varable accordign you;